-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Youth produced sexual imagery - Sexting').
+Online bullying, online sexual harassment and non-consensual sharing of nude and semi-nude images and/or videos will be treated as seriously as any other type of bullying or sexual harassment and will be managed through our anti-bullying procedures and peer-on-peer abuse policy.
 Serious incidents may be managed in line with our child protection procedures.

-Safeguarding pupils in online learning/communication between staff and pupils
+Safeguarding pupils accessing remote education and virtual learning including communication between staff and pupils